sam-ludlow/mame-ao/README.md

 TIP: Run command `.upany` to self update program, this will stop the microsoft defender notice.

 ## Important notes
 - The first time you run it will take a while and use a lot of CPU & RAM.
 - Extracting the XML from MAME and converting to SQLite takes some doing.
 - Please be patient, subsequent runs will not.
 - Version bumps in MAME or MAME-AO will trigger database re-creation.

 ## UI

-- After mame-ao has fully started the web UI will apear in the default browser.
-- You can access it at http://localhost:12380/.
+After mame-ao has fully started the web UI will apear in the default browser.
+You can access it at http://localhost:12380/.

-- Just click on image to start the machine.
+Just click on an image to start the machine.
 Select machine query profiles using the top menu.

-- If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.
+If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.

-- UI background colour will change to orange when mame-ao is working.
+UI background colour will change to orange when mame-ao is working.
 You can click on the mame-ao console window to see what it's doing.

 ## System requirements
 - Windows with .net framework 4.8
 - 32 bit / 64 bit (application is 32 bit keeps RAM usage down)
 - 2 Gb RAM free
+- 2 Gb DISK free (absolute minimum)

 ## Reporting issues
 https://github.com/sam-ludlow/mame-ao/issues

 ## Symbolic Links - Save disk space
 When MAME-AO downloads assets it keeps them in a "hash store", this makes keeping account of them very simple, you don’t have to keep grooming a bunch of ZIP files.

 Obviously for MAME to run the ROMs have to be in the right place with the right name, so they need duplicating from the store.
 The best way to do this is use symbolic links, these use virtually zero disk space and point to the actual file in the store, otherwise you have to copy the files wasting diskspace.